Skip Navigation

 • Building hardening policies around your infrastructure code, so when you're provisioning them you know they are secure.

-• Static scanning.
-Adopt static scanning, both as part of your pipeline but also as part of your code.
+• Static scanning: Adopt static scanning, both as part of your pipeline and also as part of your code.

 Let's now look at some important security considerations.